 Current Status of Lake Elsinore

-Public safety remains the City’s number one priority.
-Therefore, visitors are encouraged to use discretion while recreating on Lake Elsinore and the following precautions are recommended based on the Voluntary Statewide Guidance for Blue-Green Algae Blooms:
+As noted below.
+Visitors are encouraged to use discretion while recreating on Lake Elsinore and the following precautions are recommended based on the Voluntary Statewide Guidance for Blue-Green Algae Blooms:

 - After coming in contact with the water, RINSE OFF WITH FRESH WATER as soon as possible.